tshepang/blog/content/favorite-companies.md

   which is their effort in getting Rust to be used in "Safety-critical sectors, such as automotive, railway, and aerospace".

+- [Igalia],
+  an open source consultancy company most visible in open source web browser work (they make large contributions to all 3 major browser engines), also happens to be a worker cooperative.
+  As is the case with such organisation kinds, all workers are involved in business decisions, and they also get the same pay.
+  They recently began re-igniting the development of Servo, a project that pioneered a number of browser components written in Rust, some of which are now included in Firefox.

 - [Mullvad], which offers a VPN service, develop their tools [in public] (open source), and Rust features a lot in those.